Gary Coleman: 1986–2010: Work as an adult and politics

-When Diff'rent Strokes was cancelled in 1986 due to low ratings, Coleman went on a hiatus and just like his Diff’rent Strokes co-stars struggled with finding acting roles.
+When Diff'rent Strokes was cancelled in 1986 after eight seasons due to low ratings, Coleman went on a hiatus.
+Like his Diff’rent Strokes co-stars, he struggled with finding acting roles.
 From thereon, the majority of Coleman's adult roles were single appearances in television sitcom episodes.
 He played himself in The Ben Stiller Show, The Jackie Thomas Show, Sherman Oaks, The Parent 'Hood, The Wayans Bros., The Naked Truth, Shasta McNasty, The Simpsons, My Wife and Kids, The Hughleys, Baby Bob, The Parkers, and Drake & Josh.
 Shows where he played a character were 227, Martin, Unhappily Ever After, The Fresh Prince of Bel-Air (his last appearance as Arnold Jackson), Married... with Children, Homeboys in Outer Space, The Jamie Foxx Show, The Drew Carey Show, The Rerun Show, Son of the Beach, and Robot Chicken.
 Coleman also played roles in television films these are Like Father, Like Santa (1998), A Carol Christmas (2003), and A Christmas Too Many (2006).

 In films, Coleman played himself in S.F.W.
 (1994), Dirty Work (1998), Shafted!
 (2000), The Flunky (2000), Frank McKlusky, C.I.
 (2002), Dickie Roberts: Former Child Star (2003), The Great Buck Howard (2008), and Midgets vs. Mascots (2009).
 Films where he played a different character were Fox Hunt (1997), Church Ball (2006), and An American Carol (2008).

 From 1996 to 1997, Coleman had a recurring role as the voice of Kevin in the animated show Waynehead.
 In 1997, Coleman voiced Kenny Falmouth in the video game The Curse of Monkey Island, which gained him attention, being one of the first few major mainstream actors to appear in a video game.
 The adventure game was critically acclaimed, considered one of the best of its genre and has a strong legacy due to its feel, graphics, and voice acting.
 Jeff Green of Computer Gaming World gave it a rave review and that Coleman "played wonderfully" a "shifty character."